SenyuanLiu/School-Work/README.md

 - 👋 Hi, I’m @SenyuanLiu
-- Here I upload all my work!
+- Here I upload all my school work!

 <!---
 SenyuanLiu/SenyuanLiu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.